Workforce labor market information (LMI)

 This is where you will find flyers and brochures on labor market information that show how to use our products, services and tools that are tailored for the employer, job seeker, student, youth, veteran, justice involved individual, researcher, educator, counselor, policy maker and many more.

 Here you will also find hot topics such as the "Urban versus Rural" brochure showing post recession labor market comparisons for Washington state.
-Also new to the site are 12 occupational outlooks for the workforce development areas (WDAs) and one for Washington statewide, have been updated to 2018 and show data from 2017-2027.
+The 12 occupational outlooks for the workforce development areas (WDAs), and one for Washington statewide, have been updated to 2018 and show data from 2017-2027.

 These products provide links to resources and educate on what services are available.
 They can be viewed online or downloaded for events, such as workshops, with options for printing.
 This page will grow as new products are added, so check back frequently to see what's new!